 from kanji to katakana

 Katakana was created in the 9th century by Buddhist monks.
 As with hiragana, katakana uses kanjis whose kun-yomi (Japanese reading) or on-yomi (Chinese reading) is one of the 46 core Japanese sounds as a base for the design of its characters.
 Hence, it is not surprising that in two-thirds of the cases the corresponding characters of hiragana and katakana were based on the same kanji; these pairs are shown in red:

-As we should expect, when the two syllabaries based their corresponding characters on different kanjis, any resemblance between the characters would be coincidental so, in general, such characters don’t resemble each other:
+As we might expect, when the two syllabaries based their corresponding characters on different kanjis, any resemblance between the characters is coincidental so, in general, such characters don’t resemble each other: